Capturing Creativity

 Morning Mane

 I was cruising by Pennington’s Curlis Woods on my bike at 8:00 a.m. one November morning when these horses — residents of the Mercer Equestrian Center — emerged from the mist.
 What a gift to be alone with these gorgeous creatures in this moment, on this path.
-It was an ethereal morning much like this when I discovered my mom had passed away from Cancer in our upstairs bedroom.
+My mom passed away from Cancer on an ethereal morning much like this.

 The Admiral and the Luna